mrMonos/mrMonosCli/README.md

-# mcli
+# mrMonosCli

-It's an public package published on PyPi: https://pypi.org/project/CMD-3.0/
+It's an public package published on PyPi: https://pypi.org/project/mrMonosCli/

 ## How to install

 On Windows use command:

-`pip install mcli`
+`pip install mrMonosCli`

 It will download lastest package version.

 On Linux/MacOS use:

-`$ pip3 install mcli`
+`$ pip3 install mrMonosCli`

 ## Docs